ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v21.md

 ### Maximum servers per cluster increases from 32
 {: #relnotes_v21-max-clusters}

 For the default cluster in an instance, you can deploy or expand up to 51 servers.
 For all subsequent clusters in an instance, you can deploy or expand up to 59 servers.
-For more information, see [Adding and viewing clusters for vCenter Server instances](/docs/services/vmwaresolutions/vcenter?topic=vmware-solutions-adding-and-viewing-clusters-for-vcenter-server-instances).
+For more information, see [Adding, viewing, and deleting clusters for vCenter Server instances](/docs/services/vmwaresolutions?topic=vmware-solutions-vc_addingviewingclusters#vc_addingviewingclusters).

 This capability is available only to instances that are deployed in V2.1 and later.
 Instances that are upgraded to V2.1 from pre-V2.1 releases do not have this option.
 {:note}